 What Is a Breathalyzer Test and How Does It Work?

 A breathalyzer test is a device that measures the level of alcohol in your blood.
 The output of the device measures BAC or blood alcohol concentration.
-To take the test, you will blow into the mouthpiece of a device according to the instructions by an officer, which will then reveal how much alcohol is in your system at the time.
+To take the test, you will blow into the mouthpiece of a device according to the instructions from an officer, which will then reveal how much alcohol is in your system at the time.

 What Does a Breathalyzer Test Detect?